 Moving averages show the CIB stock price trend.
 The two most popular types of moving averages are the Simple Moving Average (SMA) and the Exponential Moving Average (EMA).
 The longer the duration of the moving average, the higher the lag.
 For example, 200 day moving averages for BanColombia are mostly signals of long term trends and will help long term traders.

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the CIB stock.
 BanColombia bollinger bands show that the stock price is $35.6, upper band is 15.18, lower band is 13.38, and the average is 14.28.

 BanColombia Moving Average Convergence Divergence or MACD:

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
-The BanColombia MACD indicator is below 0 indicating a bearish trend.
+The BanColombia MACD indicator is above 0 indicating a bullish trend.

 BanColombia Relative Strength Index:

 The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
 It attempts to assess overbought and oversold conditions of a stock.
 62.88 is the RSI value of CIB stock. .